Straight to the Point

 How We Chose Our Winners

-Throughout my testing, there was one clear frontrunner and it was, perhaps unsurprisingly, the only one specifically designed for wok cooking: the Powerflamer 160EI.
-It was the most comfortable to cook with, it was the most efficient, it produced the smokiest wok hei, and it has the best features.
-The only problems it has are minor—legs that feel a little too narrow-set, packaging that felt like it came from someone's garage (it comes packed with scraps of cardboard and paper as cushioning, rather than custome-designed packaging), and a confusing ordering website that feels like it was designed in the '90s.
+There was one clear frontrunner throughout my testing, and it was, perhaps unsurprisingly, the only one specifically designed for wok cooking: the Powerflamer 160EI.
+It was the most comfortable to cook with, the most efficient, produced the smokiest wok hei, and has the best features.
+The only problems it has are minor—legs that feel a little too narrow-set, packaging that felt like it came from someone's garage (it comes packed with scraps of cardboard and paper as cushioning, rather than custom-designed packaging), and a confusing ordering website that feels like it was designed in the 90s.
 Once you start cooking with it, however, there's no looking back.

-The Powerflamer was the clear winner in all of these tests, thanks to its ample power, a burner designed to put the flame where it's supposed to go, and good features like a flame guard, an always-on pilot, and flame adjustment knobs right on the wok instead of by the propane tank.
-You can also get models that are compatible with your home's natural gas line, or for use with disposable camp stove propane bottles, increasing its versatility.
+What we liked: The Powerflamer was the clear winner in all of these tests, thanks to its ample power, a burner designed to put the flame where it's supposed to go, and good features like a flame guard, an always-on pilot, and flame adjustment knobs on the wok instead of by the propane tank.
+You can also get models that are compatible with your home's natural gas line or for use with disposable camp stove propane bottles, increasing its versatility.

 Incidentally, the wok-cooking setups available from The Wonder Wok have similar burners and specs to the Powerflamer, and you can buy kits there that include a metal cart.
-I didn't include those burners in my testing because they were unavailable at the time that I was ordering burners, and they're significantly pricier than the Powerflamer and other models.
+I didn't include those burners in my testing because they were unavailable when I was ordering burners, and they're significantly pricier than the Powerflamer and other models.

-While it's possible to save some money by setting up a rig like this for yourself at home using individually-purchased parts, spending the extra cash was more than worth to me, since I didn't want to deal with navigating the dizzying array of connectors and lines and valves available.
+While it's possible to save some money by setting up a rig like this for yourself at home using individually-purchased parts, spending the extra cash was more than worth it to me since I didn't want to deal with navigating the dizzying array of connectors and lines and valves available.